-You’re investing human and financial resources into this journey so it’s crucial that you’re company is measuring as transparently as possible.
+You’re investing human and financial resources into this journey, so it’s crucial that your company is measuring as transparently as possible.

 You can’t get better data if the thing you’re measuring isn’t consistent, and you can’t make better decisions if you aren’t measuring.

 - HubSpot for Beginners - Starting Your HubSpotting Journey